Running 3D Printing Service Business From Home — UK Blueprint

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-A 3D printing service business provides custom parts and prototypes for local businesses.
-This can include anything from small plastic components to complex metal parts.
+A 3D printing service business provides custom parts and prototypes for local businesses, including small plastic components to complex metal parts.

 With a 3D printer, you can create custom designs and prototypes quickly and efficiently, making it an attractive option for businesses looking for a unique service.